 Selecting the Right Temperature

-When preheating your enameled Dutch oven, it’s important to choose the appropriate temperature for the recipe you’re following.
+When preheating your enameled Dutch oven, choosing the appropriate temperature for the recipe you’re following is important.

 Always refer to the specific guidelines provided by the manufacturer to avoid damaging your pot.

 Preparing the Oven for Preheating

 Before preheating your enameled pans or Dutch oven, never preheat it empty.
 The risk of enamel cracking and separating from the raw, cast iron cookware it covers is high.

 Instead, add some butter or oil to the bottom of the pan, as this will help protect the rest of the enamel from potential damage.